joggrdocs/joggr-templates/examples/microservice/docs/contribution-guidelines.md

 4. **Code Review Standards**

-> \[!IMPORTANT]
+> \[!WARNING]
 >
-> By following every standard outlined below, you ensure a quick code review.
-If you do not follow the standards, expect that we will ask you to fix this before approving your pull request.
+> If you do not follow the standards, we will ask you to fix this before approving your pull request.
+Please follow these standards to ensure a quick review.

 ## Branching Standards

 We follow [Trunk Flow](https://www.toptal.com/software/trunk-based-development-git-flow) which means we only ever branch off of our default branch (usually `main`) and then squash merge back into the *Trunk* aka the default branch.
+See the examples below.

 The Trunk-Based Development workflow visualized in the `gitGraph` diagram shows the main branch (`main`) as the central line of development.
 Feature branches (`feature/1`, `feature/2`, `feature/3`) are created for individual features, each with multiple commits before being merged back into `main`.
 A hotfix branch (`hotfix/1`) is also illustrated, addressing critical issues and merging back into `main` after resolution.